Dog Bites & Personal Injury

 The second significant difference is that Arizona imposes strict liability in dog bite cases.
 That means that the dog owner is liable for the dog bite even if the dog has not previously shown any propensity to bite people.
 A.R.S. § 11-1025.
 This strict liability attaches if the bite occurs in a public place or even if the person who was bitten was lawfully in a private place, such as when the person was a guest on the property of the dog owner.
 The strict liability framework also applies to any damage to persons or property that are caused by a dog that is at large, which means the dog is running free outside its owner’s property without a leash.
 A.R.S. § 11-1020.

-A dog owner’s only real defense in a dog bite case is that the victim provoked the dog.
+A dog owner’s only real defense in a dog bite case is that the victim provoked the dog golf club near me.
 The issue of provocation is determined by whether a reasonable person would expect that the conduct or circumstances under which the dog bite occurred would likely provoke a dog.
 A.R.S. § 11-1027.

 An understanding of dog bite law is important not only for those who have been bitten by a dog, but it is also important for dog owners.
 Contrary to popular belief, a dog in Arizona does not get “one free bite.”
 That first bite – even if the dog has never shown any vicious propensity and may be a generally calm breed – can still create liability for the dog owner.
 Because of this strict liability framework, it is important to keep your dog on a leash when in public and to always be mindful of the actions of others when with your dog.